Yazan03/CTF-Writeups2024/HTB_cyber_apocalypse/WEB/SerialFlow/readme.md

 ```
 After reading the sessions.py from `https://github.com/pallets-eco/flask-session/blob/main/src/flask_session/sessions.py`

-I found that it use the `cPickle` which is vulnerable to deserialization attack, After a bit of googling about memcached and cPickle i came accross this as POC of the exploit
+I found that it used the `cPickle` which is vulnerable to deserialization attacks, After a bit of googling about memcached and cPickle, I came across this as the POC of the exploit.
 `https://btlfry.gitlab.io/notes/posts/memcached-command-injections-at-pylibmc/`

-I tried to wget my webhook and it worked !, GOT RCE
+I tried to wget my webhook, and it worked! , GOT RCE
 <br></br>
 ```py
 from requests import *